 Cut the Deck Boards

 Deck boards have a wide range of joist spans.
-Composite and synthetic PVC deck materials have short joist spans: as little as 10 to 16 inches.
-Because the beams on this project are spaced farther apart, you must use either pressure-treated two-by-sixes or two-by-eights.
+Composite and synthetic PVC deck materials have short joist spans: as little as 10 inches to 16 inches.
+Because the beams on this project are spaced farther apart, you must use pressure-treated boards.
 If in doubt, check with a structural engineer, licensed contractor, or your local building department for guidance.

-Because the outer deck beams are 7 feet apart from each other, you can use factory-cut 8 foot-long two-by-sixes or two-by-eights.
-These will provide for a 6-inch overhang on the two long sides.
+Because the outer deck beams are 7 feet apart from each other, you can use factory-cut 8-foot long 2-by-6 boards or 2-by-8 boards.
+These will provide a 6-inch overhang on the two long sides.
 Besides saving you from cutting boards, the other advantage is that the ends are pressure-treated.
-If you do decide to cut the ends of the boards, you must treat the cut ends with oil-based wood preservative.

 Attach the Deck Boards